emmetio/emmet-docs/src/documents/customization/snippets/index.html.md

 * `$1` or `${1}`
 * `${1:hello world}` — tabstop with placeholder

-Note that `${0}` or `$0` tabstop has a special meaning some editors like TextMate or Eclipse and used as a final caret position after leaving “tabstops mode” so you’d better use tabstops staring from 1.
+Note that `${0}` or `$0` tabstop has a special meaning in some editors like TextMate or Eclipse and is used as a final caret position after leaving “tabstops mode” so you’d better use tabstops staring from 1.

 ### Variables ###